alkurowska/BESE394E_course/Project/FitHiC/readme.md

 ![picture alt](./content/imag/SRR19611538.KO_16h_rep2.spline_pass1.extractOutliers.png)

-Outlires marked in red - to be removed based on the initial fit.
+Outliers marked in red - to be removed based on the initial fit.

 ![picture alt](./content/imag/SRR19611538.KO_16h_rep2.spline_pass2.qplot.png)

-Frequency of significant contacts filtered by the fdr < 0.05.
+Frequency of significant contacts filtered by the FDR < 0.05.
 We obtain a few hundred thousands of significant contacts across all of the chromosomes.

 ### 6. Ploting
+For the final detection of significant interactions, we filter the results based on the 0.90-quantile of contact Counts and an FDR < 0.001.
 ```
 # Set a working directory
 setwd("/Users/kurowsaa/OneDrive/Documents/KAUST/BESE394E_homework/BESE394E_course/FINAL/hic-results")